zhuminjie/OpenSeesPyDoc/rigidDiaphragm.rst

 .. function:: rigidDiaphragm(perpDirn, rNodeTag, *cNodeTags)

    Create a multi-point constraint between nodes.
    These objects will constraint certain degrees-of-freedom at the listed slave nodes to move as if in a rigid plane with the master node.
+To enforce this constraint, ``Transformation`` constraint is recommended.

    ========================   ===========================================================================